nyx-space/hifitime/README.md

 # Features

  * [x] Leap seconds (as announced by the IETF on a yearly basis)
- * [x] Julian dates and Modified Julian dates
  * [x] UTC representation with ISO8601 formatting
- * [x] High fidelity Ephemeris Time / Dynamic Barycentric Time (TDB) computations from [ESA's Navipedia](https://gssc.esa.int/navipedia/index.php/Transformations_between_Time_Systems#TDT_-_TDB.2C_TCB)
  * [x] Trivial support of time arithmetic (e.g. `2.hours() + 3.seconds()`)
  * [x] Supports ranges of Epochs and TimeSeries (linspace of `Epoch`s and `Duration`s)
+ * [x] Trivial conversion between the time systems TAI, TT, ET, TDB, GPS, and UNIX.
+ * [x] High fidelity Ephemeris Time / Dynamic Barycentric Time (TDB) computations from [ESA's Navipedia](https://gssc.esa.int/navipedia/index.php/Transformations_between_Time_Systems#TDT_-_TDB.2C_TCB)
+ * [x] Julian dates and Modified Julian dates
- * [x] Embedded device friendly: no-std and `const fn` where possible
+ * [x] Embedded device friendly: `no-std` and `const fn` where possible
  * [ ] Support for custom representations of time (e.g. NASA GMAT Modified Julian Date)
  * [ ] Trivial support of other time representations, such as TDT (cf #44)

 Almost all examples are validated with external references, as detailed on a test-by-test basis.

 ## Non-features
-* Date only epochs (hifitime only supports the combination of date and time), but the `Epoch::{at_midnight, at_noon}` is provided as a helper function.
+* Time-agnostic / date-only epochs.
+Hifitime only supports the combination of date and time, but the `Epoch::{at_midnight, at_noon}` is provided as a helper function.

 # Usage